FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/run-flo-2d-pro/Run Hydrog.rst

 Hydrog is a post-processor  program  to  display  channel  and  cross  section hydrographs.

-.. note:: The project folder must have a CONT.DAT file to run Hydrog.
-A complete simulation with either a channel,
+.. note:: The project folder must have a CONT.DAT file to run Hydrog and a complete simulation with either a channel,
-          floodplain cross sections, or hydraulic structures results.
+          channel cross sections, floodplain cross sections, or hydraulic structures results.

-.. note:: Hydrog functions are all available using the FLO-2D Plugin.
+.. important:: For a more powerful tool that allows you to review the results of your FLO-2D simulations, see :ref:`The FLO-2D Plugin Review Tool <flo-2d_results_tool>`.

 The Run Hydrog button will load the Hydrog executable in the Project Folder.